I have tested it as much as I can, but I'm always open to any more constructive feedback.

 - NOTE: You will need have the Android SDK installed on your comptuer and the device's drivers installed for this to work.

-- The device will reboot, and stay at the inital boot screen.
+- Replace the battery and turn the device on holding the 'Power' & 'volume down' key.
+The device will stay at the inital boot screen.

 - From a command prompt run 'fastboot flash recovery <filename>.img'